 2022 was an important year for NIMD Myanmar.
-Following democratic values.
-In the face of heightened political ethnic leaders from Myanmar, and organized a successful networking event for women political leaders.
-In addition, the team launched the MyDemocracy School app, a mobile and web-based application that aims to provide online and offline accessible, comprehensive democracy education materials
+Following the coup in 2021, NIMD maintained its commitment to democratic values.
+In the face of heightened political volatility, the Myanmar programme re-launched virtual and in-person Democracy School trainings for youth, women and ethnic leaders from Myanmar, and organized a successful networking event for women political leaders.
+In addition, the team launched the MyDemocracy School app, a mobile and web-based application that aims to provide online and offline accessible, comprehensive democracy education materials to marginalized groups in Myanmar.